j-rosas/mdef/docs/seminars/Term 2/Design Studio.md

 **Conclusions and whats next.**

+-Closing the loop.
+To create something tha3t can turn into somethign else, is very interesting, because its a circular process that in a way emulates the process of nature, that can be repeated or reproduced many times, and also makes it a living system.

+-Sensorial and meditation experience.
+For some participants, this intervention was an experience, a moment to forget everything, or just a moment to use hands and interact with clay, I didnt predict that kind of things would happen this time, so is interesting to observe that the things that we do have unexpected consequences.

 -Wide possibilities

 Exploring with music and materiality, or fabrication, is very interesting and can be almost infinite, so its neccesary to focus the investigation with some context, to dont loose the focus and to drive into more complex project, not only experiments.